 Furthermore, we also have the falling EROI – Energy Returned On Investment of oil that is used to extract and produce gold:

-Thus, falling global gold ore grades and the declining EROI of oil means it costs a great deal more to produce gold today than it did in the 1900’s and especially in the past 15 years.
+Thus, falling global gold ore grades and the declining EROI of oil mean it costs a great deal more to produce gold today than it did in the 1900s and especially in the past 15 years.
 However, the profitability and the share prices of the top five gold miners have suffered greatly since the gold price peaked in 2011.

-What we have today is a totally insane and hyper-inflated STOCK, BOND and REAL ESTATE market, and a severely under-valued gold market price and gold mining shares.
+What we have today is an insane and hyper-inflated STOCK, BOND, and REAL ESTATE market, and a severely under-valued gold market price and gold mining shares.

-The investors of the world believe the hyper-inflated values of STOCK, BONDS and REAL ESTATE will continue indefinitely.
-Unfortunately, the gold supply disconnect that took place in 2011 is a big RED WARNING LIGHT that the something is seriously wrong.
+The investors of the world believe the hyper-inflated values of STOCK, BONDS, and REAL ESTATE will continue indefinitely.
+Unfortunately, the gold supply disconnect that took place in 2011 is a big RED WARNING LIGHT that something is seriously wrong.